x-yggdrasil-x/Sleipnir/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `phored` for your own use.
+You can ignore this section if you are building `odind` for your own use.

-phored/phore-cli binaries are not included in the phore-Qt.app bundle.
+odind/odin-cli binaries are not included in the ODIN-Qt.app bundle.

-If you are building `phored` or `phore-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `odind` or `odin-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: